Introduction to Teradata Stored Procedures & Error Handling

 The Continue Handler

-The continue handler continues with the following statement after the one which triggered the handler execution.
+The continue handler proceeds to the subsequent statement after the triggering statement.

 Raising of conditions